-Students will be able to identify words that rhyme.
+Students will be able to identify and produce words that rhyme.

 - Have students stand in a circle, showing them a football.
 Instruct them to clap out the two syllables foot-ball to gain a better phonological understanding of the word.

 - Encourage all students to put both their arms out in front of them with their palms facing up towards the sky.

 - Tell them to catch the ball with their hands and bring the football towards their body.